shsagir/play-area-sync/docs/limits.md

 The danger with using such a technique is producing a [deadlock](https://en.wikipedia.org/wiki/Deadlock): Using the above example imagine an App with two processes on a single node which receives two concurrent requests to `/home`.
 Both then "internally" generate a new request to `/navigation` and return the output.
 However, since the App only can handle two concurrent requests with two processes, both of them are locked and wait for the response of the request to `/navigation`.
 Neither of the requests to `/navigation` can be executed, since both processes are already in use handling the request to `/home`.
 The App is in a deadlock.

-## MySQL
+## MySQL storage

 **Scope**: Universal and Professional Apps

-**Description**: Each MySQL scaling comes with a fixed amount of maximum available storage ([Universal](http://www.fortrabbit.com/specs#plans) & [Professional](http://www.fortrabbit.com/specs-pro#mysql)).
+**Description**: Each MySQL scaling comes with a fixed amount of maximum available storage - [Universal](http://www.fortrabbit.com/specs#plans) & [Professional](http://www.fortrabbit.com/specs-pro#mysql)).
 When this limit is exceeded all privileges to write operations, which could create additional data, are suspended.
 Those write operations are:

 * `CREATE TABLE`
 * `CREATE VIEW`